-For more information, visit: www.bangor.ac.uk/studentservices/student -health/drugs
+For more information, visit: www.bangor.ac.uk/studentservices/student

-STUDENT LIFE AT BANGOR UNIVERSITY GO FURTHER IN THE FUTURE WORKING DURING YOUR STUDIES
+GO FURTHER IN THE FUTURE WORKING DURING YOUR STUDIES

 You may wish to work part-time during your studies.
 This is a good way of earning some extra income to help with your living costs, you get to meet people and it is a good chance to improve your English (and Welsh!).
 However, you are advised not to rely on finding part-time work in order to fund your studies in full because job vacancies are limited and the pay may be at 'minimum wage' rate.